razorpay/i18nify/README.md

 #### getCurrencySymbol(currencyCode)

-The **_getCurrencySymbol_** function retrieves the symbol associated with a given currency code from a predefined list of currencies.
-It takes a currency code as an argument and checks if it exists within the currency list.
-If the code is valid, it returns the corresponding symbol for that currency.
-If the provided currency code is not found in the list, it throws an error indicating an invalid currency code.
+Fetches the symbol for a currency code from a predefined list, ensuring accuracy or signaling an error for invalid codes.

 ##### Examples